 He becomes so committed to his research that his relationship with his wife and children begins to suffer.
 And, most importantly, in the course of his investigation some of his core beliefs about God and judgment and eternity are shaken from their foundations.
 Ultimately, Fudge emerges as a defender of faith and Scripture, and a champion for God’s love.

-Today Edward Fudge is a well-respected author, lecturer, and theologian.
+Today Edward Fudge is remembered as a well-respected author, lecturer, and theologian.
 The book that resulted from his research, The Fire That Consumes, is a compelling study on the subject of Hell and eternal torment.
-It stands as a testimony to a man who had the courage to search for truth and to pay the price for what he found no matter what the cost.
+It stands as a testimony to a man who had the courage to search for truth and to share what he found no matter what the cost.